Junior2Senior.dev

 Start Reading

-I'm Sanket Sahu.
-Over the past 14 years, I've trained engineers from day one of their careers to becoming architects building complex systems.
-I've seen firsthand what separates those who plateau from those who leap ahead, and it almost always comes down to understanding first principles.
+Co-founder of GeekyAnts.
+Over the past 14 years, Sanket has trained engineers from day one of their careers to becoming architects building complex systems.
+He's currently building RapidNative.